SaxxAppeal/ovpn-killswitch/README.md

 -Killswitch.sh-

 This is the script that actually does all of the work.
-Fill in your email address and uncomment line 39.
+Uncomment line 39 and fill in your email address.

 error.txt-